 While my past efforts to inform have met with an entire spectrum of successes and failures, I've chosen this point in time to start bringing it to the web and chronicle some of the major interactions.
 Most businesses can correspond with their customer bases via email these days, so addressing complaints or encouragement to people on their corporate ladders has become easier and copies can be placed online for public consumption later.
 In general, their falling silent or failure to respond simply indicates that they can come up with no logical argument against barefooting, so they just rely on the ivory-tower corporate cop-out.
-Whether they answer or not, change their thinking or just blow me off, the exchange can likely be found here afterward, and the potential effects of that on reputation should not be ignored.
+Whether they answer or not, change their attitude or just blow me off, the exchange can likely be found here afterward, and the potential effects of that on reputation should not be ignored.
 Discerning viewers can then make their own judgements and gather ideas.
 The same message can be presented in so many different ways -- set my piggies free.

 There is no question that general awareness of the barefoot lifestyle is increasing, so if you've always wanted to kick off your shoes and exercise your own rights as a citizen, to walk where you want and how you want, now's the time!
 Narrow-minded infringement by others on one's personal choices is simply unacceptable.
 It has no place in a polite, well-informed society whose members want respect for their individual freedom, not misguided babysitting.